-CULINARY ARTS/ HOSPITALITY MANAGEMENT
+CULINARY ARTS/ HOSPITALITY MANAGEMENT Level-One Certificate Program

-This one year certificate is ideal for individuals, who do not have a formal culinary arts education, but who already have experience cooking in the food service industry.
+This one year certificate is designed for individuals who are interested in the business side of the food service industry.
 It provides management skills that should assist someone who is seeking to advance their position in the food service/hospitality job market.
-The eight management classes in this certificate meet the requirement for the Professional Management Development Program of the Educational Foundation of the National Restaurant Association.
-This course of study coupled with work experience can lead to certification from the National Restaurant Association and the American Culinary Federation.

-Transfer Policy: Up to nine (9) workforce education course hours may be counted toward the program for students who transfer to Galveston College, if found to be equivalent by the Program Chair/Coordinator.
+Transfer Policy: Up to nine (9) workforce education course hours may be counted toward the program for students who transfer to Galveston College, if found to be equivalent by the Program Coordinator/Director.